Rishit-katiyar/Bioecosystem-dynamics-simulation/README.md

 - **Visualization.scala**: Sets up the graphical visualization using ScalaFX.
 - **EcosystemSimulationTest.scala**: Contains unit tests for the different models.

+## Ecosystem Dynamics Workings

+### Predator-Prey Dynamics

+The predator-prey dynamics are modeled using the Lotka-Volterra equations.
+This model describes how the population sizes of two species (predators and prey) interact over time.
+The equations are:

+- Prey population change: `dPrey/dt = α * Prey - β * Prey * Predator`
+- Predator population change: `dPredator/dt = δ * Prey * Predator - γ * Predator`

+Where:
+- `α` is the natural growth rate of prey in the absence of predators.
+- `β` is the predation rate coefficient.
+- `δ` is the reproduction rate of predators per prey eaten.
+- `γ` is the natural death rate of predators in the absence of prey.

+This model helps simulate the oscillatory nature of predator-prey relationships.

+### Competition

+In this model, we simulate competition between two species for the same resources.
+The competition is modeled using the Lotka-Volterra competition equations:

+- Species A population change: `dA/dt = rA * A * (1 - (A + αB) / KA)`
+- Species B population change: `dB/dt = rB * B * (1 - (B + βA) / KB)`

+Where:
+- `rA` and `rB` are the intrinsic growth rates of species A and B.
+- `KA` and `KB` are the carrying capacities of species A and B.
+- `α` and `β` are competition coefficients.

+This model captures how species A and B compete for limited resources, affecting their growth rates and population sizes.

+### Mutualism

+Mutualism models the interaction where two species benefit from each other.
+The equations used are:

+- Species A population change: `dA/dt = rA * A + cA * A * B`
+- Species B population change: `dB/dt = rB * B + cB * A * B`

+Where:
+- `rA` and `rB` are the growth rates of species A and B in the absence of mutualistic interactions.
+- `cA` and `cB` are the mutualistic interaction coefficients.

+This model shows how mutualistic relationships can enhance the growth rates of both species involved.

+### Environment Dynamics

+The environment in this simulation includes resources and climate, which can affect the populations.
+The environment dynamics are simplified:

+- Resources change over time based on a sinusoidal function to simulate seasonal changes.
+- Climate alternates between "summer" and "winter" based on the time step, simulating seasonal changes.

+These environmental factors can influence the growth rates and interactions of species within the ecosystem.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please follow these steps: